Qinying-Liu/CoDT/README.md

 # CoDT
 ## Introduction
-This repository is used for double-blind submission.
+This repository is used for CoDT.
 It can reproduce the main results on the task of NTU-60+ -> PKUMMD.
 We choose this task as example because the datasets are easier to access and process.
 This repository is mainly based on [https://github.com/LinguoLi/CrosSCLR](https://github.com/LinguoLi/CrosSCLR).
 ## Install & Requirements
 We conduct experiments on the following environment: <br>
 python == 3.7.4 <br>